-Pregnancy won’t occur if the woman hasn’t released egg.
-A Woman who has menstrual cycle of 28 days, ovulates (release egg) on 14th day of menstrual cycle (the day when bleeding starts is first day of menstrual cycle).
-Egg survives for 24-48 hours.
-Male sperms survive for 3-5 days. so the fertile periods in this woman ranges from 10th to 16th day of menstrual cycle.
-If sexual intercourse has taken place on the days other than these, then the chance of getting pregnancy is rare.
+Pregnancy won’t occur if the woman hasn’t released an egg.
+A Woman who has a menstrual cycle of 28 days, ovulates (release an egg) on 14th day of the menstrual cycle (the day when bleeding starts is the first day of the menstrual cycle).
+The egg survives for 24-48 hours.
+Male sperms survive for 3-5 days. so the fertile periods in this woman range from 10th to 16th day of the menstrual cycle.
+If sexual intercourse has taken place on the days other than these, then the chance of getting pregnant is rare.

 4. Quality of sperm.

-It is not only the quantity that matters, Quality matters too.
-At least 70% of the total sperm ejaculated in semen should be healthy, well formed and motile.
+It is not only the quantity that matters, But Quality also matters.
+At least 70% of the total sperm ejaculated in semen should be healthy, well-formed and motile.